dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - Keep questionnaire state, parsing, and conversion logic in `questionnaire/`.
 - Keep LLM API/client and extraction logic in `llm/`.
 - Keep helper services such as geocoding and panel specs lookup in `services/`.
+- Keep NASA climate lookup and candidate reporting in `services/`.
 - Keep demo scripts in `demos/`.
 - Avoid placing too much logic inside `app.py`.